 BUFFALO, NY – The Canisius University Borders and Migrations Event Series presents “Addressing the Root Causes of the Border Crisis in the United States” on Wednesday, November 6 at 12:00 p.m.
 The event will take place in the Andrew L. Bouwhuis Library Learning Center and is free and open to the public.

 The panel discussion will be led by Alberto Solano, president and executive director of Agros International and John J. Hurley, president emeritus of Canisius University and Agros supporter.
-Founded in 1984, Agros International advances a holistic model of economic and social development through key opportunity areas including land ownerships, market-led agriculture, financial empowerment and health and wellbeing.
+Founded in 1984 and inspired by the teachings of Jesus, Agros International's mission is to break the cycle of poverty and create paths to prosperity for farming families in rural Latin America.
+Agros advances a holistic model of economic and social development through key opportunity areas including land ownership, market-led agriculture, financial empowerment and health and wellbeing.
+To date, Agros has partnered with 45 rural communities in El Salvador, Guatemala, Honduras, Mexico and Nicaragua, impacting the lives of more than 20,000 people.

 The Borders and Migrations Initiative is a collaborative space where Canisius students, faculty and staff, together with members of the Western New York Community, work to understand and support the lives of immigrants and refugees around the globe.
 The initiative develops programs, events and opportunities for the campus community to support justice for migrants, refugees and those who meet and cross borders.